nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 In the first case we query the value of the constant background current ``I_e``; the result is given as a floating point element.
 In the second case, we query the values of the reset potential and threshold of the neuron, and receive the result as a dictionary .
-If ``get`` is called on a NodeCollection with more than one element, the returned dictionary will contain lists with the same number of elements as the number of nodes in the NodeCollection.
-If ``get`` is called with a specific key on a NodeCollection with several elements, a list the size of the NodeCollection will be returned.
+If :py:func:`.get` is called on a NodeCollection with more than one element, the returned dictionary will contain lists with the same number of elements as the number of nodes in the NodeCollection.
+If :py:func:`.get` is called with a specific key on a NodeCollection with several elements, a list the size of the NodeCollection will be returned.

-To modify the properties in the dictionary, we use ``set``.
+To modify the properties in the dictionary, we use :py:func:`.set`.
 In the following example, the background current is set to 375.0pA, a value causing the neuron to spike periodically.